Vegan Food In China – A Guide

 Top 6 Best Vegan Food In China

-- Steamed Buns (包子bāo zi) – There are many varieties of steamed bun that are vegan-friendly!
+- Steamed Buns (包子bāo zi) – There are many varieties of steamed bun that are vegan-friendly.
 Use your translator app to ask for a vegetarian bun (try Pleco!) – usually, these come with cabbage, mushroom and/or tofu inside.
-You can also eat the sweet red bean buns and the sesame paste buns, as well as the plain, unfilled ones!
+You can also eat the sweet red bean buns and the sesame paste buns, as well as the plain buns.
 Depending on the type of Baozi, you will pay between 1-3 RMB for one.

 - Sesame Balls (referred to as 麻圆 má yuán in Shenzhen but goes by many different names) – There is a lady who sells these chewy-on-the-inside, crisp-on-the-outside, sweet yet savoury treats near my apartment, and let me tell you: it is a test of my willpower not to buy one every day.
 Expect to pay around 2-3 RMB for one of these.